Pavel-Ropakov/shared-transition-react-web-concept/README.md

 ## Overview

-This project is a implementation of shared transition concept in web through react.
+This project is an implementation of shared transition concept in web through react.

 ![](cats.gif)